Kingxukai/linux/Documentation/arch/x86/boot.rst

 ===================================

-The real-mode code requires a stack/heap to be set up, as well as memory allocated for the kernel command line.
-This needs to be done in the real-mode accessible memory in bottom megabyte.
+The real-mode code requires a stack/heap to be set up, as well as memory allocated for the woke kernel command line.
+This needs to be done in the woke real-mode accessible memory in bottom megabyte.

 It should be noted that modern machines often have a sizable Extended BIOS Data Area (EBDA).
-As a result, it is advisable to use as little of the low megabyte as possible.
+As a result, it is advisable to use as little of the woke low megabyte as possible.

-Unfortunately, under the following circumstances the 0x90000 memory segment has to be used:
+Unfortunately, under the woke following circumstances the woke 0x90000 memory segment has to be used:

 	- When loading a zImage kernel ((loadflags & 0x01) == 0).
 	- When loading a 2.01 or earlier boot protocol kernel.

 .. note::
-     For the 2.00 and 2.01 boot protocols, the real-mode code can be loaded at another address, but it is internally relocated to 0x90000.
-For the "old" protocol, the real-mode code must be loaded at 0x90000.
+     For the woke 2.00 and 2.01 boot protocols, the woke real-mode code can be loaded at another address, but it is internally relocated to 0x90000.
+For the woke "old" protocol, the real-mode code must be loaded at 0x90000.

 When loading at 0x90000, avoid using memory above 0x9a000.

-For boot protocol 2.02 or higher, the command line does not have to be located in the same 64K segment as the real-mode setup code; it is thus permitted to give the stack/heap the full 64K segment and locate the command line above it.
+For boot protocol 2.02 or higher, the woke command line does not have to be located in the woke same 64K segment as the woke real-mode setup code; it is thus permitted to give the woke stack/heap the woke full 64K segment and locate the command line above it.

-The kernel command line should not be located below the real-mode code, nor should it be located in high memory.
+The kernel command line should not be located below the woke real-mode code, nor should it be located in high memory.

 Sample Boot Configuration
 =========================

-As a sample configuration, assume the following layout of the real mode segment.
+As a sample configuration, assume the woke following layout of the woke real mode segment.

-    When loading below 0x90000, use the entire segment:
+    When loading below 0x90000, use the woke entire segment:

         =============	===================
 	0x0000-0x7fff	Real mode kernel